NethermindEth/cairo-vm-go/docs/docs/vm-fundamentals/builtins.md

 # Builtins Documentation #326

+Regular Cairo instructions are like regular Legos, they work, but for complex things they can be slow.
+Builtins are special Lego pieces that snap together easily, like pre-built wheels or doors.
+This makes building things much faster.
+In a Cairo context, builtins help write clean and efficient Cairo programs, just like these special Lego pieces help build cool things faster.

 This section provides an overview of the builtins functions available in the Cairo Virtual Machine (Cairo VM).

 ### What is builtins in cairo?